June976/daily-post-pages-requests/README.md

 This repository is a pool to store the requests submitted to Chat-GPT.

-The requests is stored in the [*requests.json*](https://github.com/June976/daily-post-pages-requests/blob/main/requests.json) file.
+The requests are stored in the [*requests.json*](https://github.com/June976/daily-post-pages-requests/blob/main/requests.json) file.

 ## Push your requests